PDF to XLS Converter

 Enable OCR for Scanned Documents

-If your bank statement is a scanned image, make sure OCR (Optical Character Recognition) is turned on.
+If your file is a scanned image, make sure OCR (Optical Character Recognition) is turned on.
 OCR reads text from images and converts it into editable form.
 Without it, the tool might skip entire sections or turn numbers into unreadable text.
 Always check this option when dealing with scanned files.

 Review and Adjust Detection Settings